instana/iOSAgent/README.md

 To add Instana as a dependency edit your `Podfile` to include the following:

     pod 'Instana', :git => 'https://github.com/instana/ios-sensor'
-    pod 'KSCrash/Core', :git => 'https://github.com/MrNickBarker/KSCrash'

-> Instana uses a custom fork of KSCrash that expands the interface to better support Swift, and adds local crash identifiers to support individual report deletion.

 Don't forget to run `pod install` to download the dependencies.

 ### Initialization